3D-Intelligence/sisglib/README.md

 **Spatial Intelligence Scene Generation Library**

-A unified framework for developing, evaluating, and benchmarking 3D scene generation algorithms - built for research and production.
+A unified framework for developing, evaluating, and benchmarking **compositional 3D scene generation algorithms** - built for research and production.

 **For researchers:**
 The *OpenAI Gym* of 3D scene generation - a standardized framework for implementing novel approaches, comparing methods, and sharing reproducible results.

 **For engineers:**
 The *Hugging Face Transformers* of 3D scene generation - a modular foundation for deploying research prototypes into real-world pipelines.

+> **Why compositional?** sisglib focuses on asset-based scene generation for workflow compatibility with architecture and gaming, asset reusability, implicit interpretability, and platform-agnostic interoperability.
+[Learn more →](docs/compositional-scene-generation.md)

 ## Why sisglib?